 What is Pressure Treated Lumber?

-Pressure-treated wood surfaces filled with artificial chemicals that protect it from insects or rots.
+Pressure-treated wood surfaces are filled with artificial chemicals that protect it from insects or rots.
 The lumbar is located inside a depressurized tank, which removes the air while replacing it with chemical preservatives.
 This particular pressure treatment thus far is the most reliable way to evade dangerous insects and rots.
 However, it doesn’t work against corrosion or weathering.

 Even though woods are significant elements for any DIY or home decor, they can also drive insects, bacteria, and fungi.
 The aforementioned organisms could attack sooner rather than later if the wood is in a humid or moist area.
 For example, an untreated wood like pine would persist for roughly a year.